The Most Inexpensive DIY Natural Wood Stain

-How to make gorgeous aged wood stain with natural ingredients from your pantry and without the pricetag and hassle of classic wood stain.
+How to make gorgeous aged wood stain with natural ingredients from your pantry and without the price tag and hassle of store bought wood stain.

-Ten years later, I still have my own science lab days, except without the use of tuber artillery.
-Yesterday, I conducted a little experiment of my own on our upcoming bathroom plank wall project.
+Yesterday, I conducted a little experiment in my kitchen on our upcoming bathroom plank wall project.

 And I discovered that I am never going back to staining wood as long as I can help it.
 This method rocked my world, y’all!